eddielee394/react-native-hindsighttrader/README.md

 - copy the `.env.example` file to `.env`
 - `yarn start`
 - `react-native run-android`
-- `yarn react-devtools` to display react-native devtools
+- `yarn react-devtools` to display react-native devtools, the application also has a built-in integration with [Reactotron][1] as well.

 ## Functionality
 - User can create, edit, delete watchlists